dhondta/python-tinyscript/docs/index.md

 ## Rationale

-This library is born from the need of quickly building efficient scripts and tools without caring for re-defining various things like the logging or parsing of input arguments.
+This library is born from the need of quickly building efficient scripts and tools without caring for redefining various things or rewritting/setting the same functionalities like the logging or parsing of input arguments.

-In the meantime, I personnally used this library many times to create scripts/tools for my job or during cybersecurity or programming competitions and it proved very useful when it comes to sparing time.
+In the meantime, I personnally used this library many times to create scripts/tools for my job or during cybersecurity or programming competitions and it proved very useful when dealing with time constraints.

 -----